kaungthant-w/expense-android/test_soft_delete_flow.md

 # Soft Delete History Feature - Test Plan

 ## Overview
-This document outlines the testing procedure for the newly implemented soft delete history feature in the HsuPar Expense app.
+This document outlines the testing procedure for the newly implemented soft delete history feature in the Hsu Expense app.

 ## Features Implemented ✅